rmwenzel/keras_cnn_fashion_mnist/README.md

 conda env create -f environment.yml
 ```

-If you're running anything in a SageMaker notebook instance, you can use the built in `conda_python3` kernel, provided you install
+If you're running anything in a SageMaker notebook instance, you can use the built-in `conda_python3` kernel, provided you install
 `keras` first [^2]